Hydrangeas, Decoded: Old-Wood vs New-Wood Pruning for Next Year’s Blooms

 Hydrangeas Are Not Difficult to Prune - Just A Little Confusing

-Hydrangeas are among the most beloved shrubs in New England gardens, and for good reason.
-Their bold, showy blooms bring color and elegance to landscapes all summer long.
-But hydrangeas are also one of the most confusing plants to prune.
-Many homeowners cut them back at the wrong time and then wonder why they see no flowers the next season.
-The secret is knowing whether your hydrangea blooms on old wood or new wood.
-Once you understand this, pruning becomes much simpler.
+Hydrangeas are among the most beloved shrubs in New England gardens, and genuinely for good reason.
+Their bold, showy blooms bring real color and elegance to landscapes all summer long, and they come in enough variety to suit almost any spot on a Seacoast property.
+But hydrangeas are also one of the most consistently misunderstood plants to prune, and the confusion costs homeowners a full season of bloom more often than almost any other pruning mistake we encounter.
+Many people cut them back at the wrong time and then spend the following summer wondering why a healthy-looking, leafy shrub produced not a single flower.
+The entire secret is knowing whether your particular hydrangea blooms on old wood or new wood.
+Once that single piece of biology becomes clear, the pruning decision in every season becomes straightforward rather than stressful.

 Easy and 1… 2… 3…